-Our students graduate with 6 safety certifications, and good working knowledge of heating and air conditioning systems, piping methods, installation, and diagnostics.
+Our students graduate with six safety certifications, and good working knowledge of heating and air conditioning systems, piping methods, installation, and diagnostics.

 The safety training alone saves me thousands of dollars.
 As an employer, I would have to pay for my apprentice to get that training.

-Q: What are the top 5 qualities employers look for when hiring an HVAC apprentice?
+Q: What are the top five qualities employers look for when hiring an HVAC apprentice?

-Q: What mistakes do new apprentices make, which can lead to getting fired?
+Q: What mistakes do new apprentices make that can lead to getting fired?